 CEP America anesthesiologists perform many cases at our same day surgery or ambulatory centers using local anesthesia with sedation.
 Occasionally, when appropriate, we provide the same services in our hospital settings as well (i.e., cataract or eye surgery).

-In all cases, an anesthesiologist will always be present during the surgery to monitor your care and provide for your comfort.
+In all cases, a qualified Anesthesia Provider will always be present during the surgery to monitor your care and provide for your comfort.
 Because local anesthesia with sedation often involves a "lighter" anesthetic, the recovery for same day procedures is often quicker and associated with fewer side effects.

 Frequently Asked Questions about Sedation Anesthesia:

 What is topical anesthesia?

 What are the risks for topical and regional anesthesia?

 MAC stands for "Monitored Anesthesia Care" and is another term that refers to local anesthesia with sedation.
 In general, this refers to an anesthesiologist who gives medications that will sedate you but allow you to breathe spontaneously.
 Oftentimes, local medication (or "numbing" medicine) is also given at the site of surgery.
 This is also commonly known as "twilight" anesthesia.

 The main advantage of local anesthesia and sedation is a minimization of the side effects of anesthesia.
 Recovery is often quicker and patient satisfaction is just as high with an appropriately chosen case.

 Your level of awareness will depend on how much medication you are given and your individual response.
 However, at all times, if you are uncomfortable or would like to be more asleep/awake, you can inform your anesthesiologist, who will be with you the entire time.